react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

 - `SignIn` screen is only defined if `userToken` is `null` (user is not signed in)
 - `Home` screen is only defined if `userToken` is non-null (user is signed in)

 Here, we're conditionally defining one screen for each case.
 But you could also define multiple screens.
 For example, you probably want to define password reset, signup, etc screens as well when the user isn't signed in.
-Similarly for the screens accessible after sign in, you probably have more than one screen.
+Similarly, for the screens accessible after signing in, you probably have more than one screen.
 We can use `React.Fragment` to define multiple screens:

 ```js
 state.userToken == null ? (